OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

-In the new window, introduce the vCenter hostname or IP address and the credentials used to manage the vCenter instance and click on **Get Networks**
+In the new window, choose a cluster to authenticate you into this vCenter instance and click on **Get Networks**.

 .. image:: /images/vcenter_network_import_step2.png
     :width: 50%
     :align: center

-If OpenNebula founds unimported networks they will be grouped by the datacenter they belong.
-When you click on the Get Networks and assuming that you’ve entered the right credentials, you’ll get a list of port groups found on each datacenter and cluster.
+When you click on the Get Networks, you’ll get a list of port groups.
 You’ll get the name of the port group, its type, the cluster, the location of the cluster and the IDs of an existing OpenNebula cluster which this virtual network will be assigned to.
 If OpenNebula Clusters ID is -1 that means that the import tool could not find an OpenNebula cluster where the datastore can be grouped and you may have to assign it by hand later or you may cancel the datastore import tool action and try to import the vCenter clusters before.

 .. image:: /images/vcenter_import_vnet_step3.png
     :width: 50%